apontini/jirawatch/README.md

 jirawatch track ISSUE-873
 ```
 After that, jirawatch will start tracking your time and, once you're done, you can press `Ctrl-c` to stop the time tracking and allow jirawatch to save it into the Jira worklogs of the related issue.
-If you want to make a pause, pressing the `Ctrl-p` will stop the time tracking and pressing it again will restart the timer.
+If you need to stop tracking time, just press `Ctrl-p` and then press it again to resume.

 ## Installation
 There's no install script right now unfortunately (it will be coming though!).